-- The "Facilitating Student Learning" of the Course and Implementation Guide includes evidence from the materials that state the "prepare section of the assignment from the previous lesson" can be used as a "diagnostic tool, whether as a warm-up or an exit ticket, to assess whether your students are ready for new learning."
-For example, in Module 1, Topic 1, Lesson 1 Assignment, the materials state, "Prepare: In the array of numbers shown, circle the prime numbers, cross out the composite numbers, and use a box to identify any number that is neither prime nor composite." - The materials include a "Topic Self-Reflection Tool" that "allows students to reflect on their understanding of the concepts and skills...at the beginning, middle, and end of the topic so they can track and monitor their progress and growth." - The materials include formative assessments that vary in types of tasks and questions at the unit (topic) and lesson level.
-The Course and Implementation Guide lists multiple options for "Formative Assessments," including the "Essential Question" that students return to and answer "to demonstrate their learning."
-Question types include Support Discourse, Stamp the Learning, and Talk the Talk.
-For example, in Module 1, Topic 1, Lesson 1 Overview, the materials offer "Why is using parentheses necessary?" and "Why is 5 repeated in both parentheses?" as "Probing Questions" to Support Discourse.
-The materials also include multiple practice opportunities in the Skills Practice sections.
-In the Module 1 Overview, Topic 3 states to use the "Targeted Skills Practice for Decimals."
-The "Lesson and Facilitation Notes" include guidance on which questions to use to assess students' understanding of the essential content of the lesson.
+- The "Facilitating Student Learning" of the Course and Implementation Guide includes evidence from the materials that state that teachers use "prepare section of the assignment from the previous lesson" as a "diagnostic tool, whether as a warm-up or an exit ticket, to assess whether your students are ready for new learning."
+In Module 1, Topic 1, Lesson 1 Assignment, the materials state "Prepare: Determine a unit rate for each situation." - The materials include a Topic Self-Reflection Tool that "allows students to reflect on their understanding of the concepts and skills...at the beginning, middle, and end of the topic so they can track and monitor their progress and growth." - The materials include formative assessments that vary in types of tasks and questions at the module/topic and lesson level.
+The Course and Implementation Guide lists multiple options for "Formative Assessments," including the "Essential Question" that students return to and answer the question "to demonstrate their learning," Questions to Support Discourse, Stamp the Learning, and Talk the Talk.
+For example, in Module 1, Topic 1, Lesson 1 Overview, the materials offer "Why do you think everyone got the same measurement, even though they didn't measure the same line segment?" as a Probing Question to Support Discourse.
+The materials also include multiple practice opportunities in the Skills Practice.
+Module 1 Overview, Topic 3 states that the "Targeted Skills Practice for Proportionality" should be used.
+The "Lesson and Facilitation Notes" include guidance on which questions can be used to assess students' understanding of the essential content of the lesson.
 These text boxes guide teachers to "use student responses to determine when to schedule Learning Individually Days."
-The materials include "Performance Tasks" students can complete after certain modules/topics.
+The materials include Performance Tasks that "students can complete after certain modules/topics.
 These tasks cover selected priority TEKS content from the course.
-Teachers use the Performance Task as either a formative or summative assessment.
+You can use the Performance Task as either a formative or summative assessment."

-• The materials include an "End of Topic Assessment" within the Assessments Teacher Edition that assesses students on the content learned within a topic.
+The materials include an "End of Topic" assessment within the Assessments Teacher Edition that assesses students on the content learned within a Topic.
 The End of Topic assessments include various question types, including multiple-choice, constructed response, short answer, multi-select, and match-table-grids.
 The materials state, "There are many problem types that students will encounter on digital assessments: multiple choice, multi-select, text entry/equation editor, graphing, inline choice, hot spot, drag and drop, and match table grid."
-The materials also include three Performance Tasks found in the Assessments Teacher Edition that use real-world scenarios to assess students over content within a module.
+The materials also include three "Performance Tasks" located in the Assessments Teacher Edition that use real-world scenarios to assess students over content within a module.
 The performance task instructions guide teachers on when to use the performance tasks.
-For example, the "Equivalent Ratios" performance task suggests using the task any time after Module 2, Topic 1.
+For example, the "Proportional Relationships" performance task suggests using the task any time after Module 2, Topic 1.